txt/mase/src/doc/READING.md

 ### Part2: Identify reusable data

-+ Week6: For any paper in the above sequence, _report any reusable data_.
++ Six: For any paper in the above sequence, _report any reusable data_.

 Notes: